opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/index.html.markdown

 * `auth_url` - (Required) The Identity authentication URL.
 If omitted, the `OS_AUTH_URL` environment variable is used.

-* `region` - (Optional) The region of the OpenTelekomCloud cloud to use.
-If omitted, the `OS_REGION_NAME` environment variable is used.
-If `OS_REGION_NAME` is not set, then no region will be used.
-It should be possible to omit the region in single-region OpenTelekomCloud environments, but this behavior may vary depending on the OpenTelekomCloud environment being used.

 * `user_name` - (Optional) The Username to login with.
 If omitted, the `OS_USERNAME` environment variable is used.